 Due to the lack of reliable surface water bodies for dependable water supply sources (i.e., the surface waters are ephemeral), groundwater is the source for most water supplies including large municipalities and industrial users in this area of Wyoming (Strata, 2011a).
 In Section 7.4.2 of the Technical Report (Strata, 2011a), the applicant summarizes details on four public water systems located within 10 to 22 miles of the Ross Project.
 The summary includes the public water systems for the towns of Pine Haven, Hulett, and Moorcroft, and the City of Gillette.
 In Section 4.12 of the Environmental Report (Strata, 2011a), the applicant states that except for Moorcroft, the water supply sources for the public water systems is groundwater from the Mississippian Madison Formation.
-The applicant reports that the water supply source for the same geologic formations as the proposed activities at the Ross Project.
+The applicant reports that the water supply source for the Town of Moorcroft is currently groundwater in the Lance-Fox Hills formations, which are the same geologic formations as the proposed activities at the Ross Project.
 The applicant states that the Town of Moorcroft is planning to drill a new water supply well in the Madison Formation at a location approximately 10 miles east of the town (21 miles SE of the Ross Project).